The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 When to Visit Cozumel with Kids

 The best time to visit Cozumel with kids is November through April, when the weather is warm and dry, the water is calm and clear, and hurricane season is behind you.
-December and January are the busiest months, and prices reflect that.
-For the best balance of good weather and reasonable prices, I love late February through March and then again in November.
+December and January are the busiest months and prices reflect that.
+For the best balance of good weather and reasonable prices, I love late February through March and again in November.

-May through October is the rainy season, but the rainy season in Cozumel typically means afternoon showers that clear up quickly.
+May through October is the rainy season, but rainy season in Cozumel typically means afternoon showers that clear up quickly.
 You can absolutely visit in summer and have a wonderful time, but be aware that September and October carry the highest hurricane risk, and some tour operators and smaller restaurants close during the quietest weeks.

 Water visibility for snorkeling is generally best from March through June.
 If snorkeling is a priority for your family, aim for spring.
 Reapply sunscreen every two hours - the tropical sun is much stronger than you expect.
 A dry bag is a lifesaver for keeping valuables safe at the beach.
 A waterproof phone case lets you take photos worry-free.